Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Experimental Evaluation

-\paragraph{Practical recommendation.} Contrary to the previous findings in non-private training~\cite{salman2019, zhai2022macer}, all variants of DP-CERT have close performance.
-Because DP-SmoothAdv incurs significantly larger training overhead, we recommend \emph{not} using it in private training.
-For \textit{training from scratch}, \emph{DP-Gaussian} is recommended since it offers competitive results while being the most straightforward to implement and fastest to train as it does not rely on adversarial examples.
-For fine-tuning a pre-trained model, \emph{DP-Stability} is recommended since it has the highest natural accuracy in all variants while offering competitive certified accuracy.
+\paragraph{Practical recommendations from Table \ref{tab:certified_accuracy_main}.} Contrary to prior findings in non-private training~\citep{salman2019, zhai2022macer}, all methods we tested to improve certified robustness have similar performance when used with differentially private training as instantiations of DP-CERT (Table \ref{tab:instantiations}).
+Because DP-SmoothAdv incurs a significant training overhead from adversarial perturbations, we recommend \emph{not} using it in private training.
+Gaussian augmentations are less expensive, and give just as good performance.
+For training from scratch, \textit{DP-Gaussian} is recommended since it offers competitive results while being the most straightforward to implement and fastest to train.
+For fine-tuning a pre-trained model, \textit{DP-Stability} is recommended since it has the highest clean accuracy in all variants while offering competitive certified accuracy.